qtnc/swan/docs/language-syntax.md

 * Parentesis are optional if the lambda takes no explicit parameter or just a single one.
 * If the last instruction of the function is an expression, it is taken as the return value

-IF the last parameter is suffixed by `...`, the excess parameters passed to the function are packed into a tuple.
+IF the last parameter is prefixed by `...`, the excess parameters passed to the function are packed into a tuple.
 This enables variadict functions:

 ```
-var printItems = $(items...) {
+var printItems = $(...items) {
 for item in items: print(item)
 }